quantiacs/documentation/en/source/quick_start/quick_start.md

 * Submit strategies and monitor their live performance in your private area.
 Read carefully the <a href='/contest' target='_blank'>contest</a> page and do not miss the deadline for each contest.

-Take a look at the following slides for learning quickly the main steps for taking part to contests (note that, as we are improving the platform constantly and adding new features, the screenshots can be a little bit different from current status):
+Take a look at the following slides for quickly learning about the main steps for taking part in contests (note that as we are constantly improving the platform and adding new features, the screenshots may be slightly different from the current interface):

 <iframe